Joshfairhead/Obsidian/Omnicient/Entities/LunarPunkLabs.md

 #### Articulation
 What is science?
 - According to Thomas Kuhn, its a community of parctice.
-- According to Popper, it's about explanitory power.
+- According to Karl Popper, it's about explanitory power.
 - According to us it's a process of monitoring, verification and reporting.

-- it's the middle out regulation between these views.
-(Reporting)
+Truth claims are middle out regulation between these views.

 The cypher punks would say: don't trust, verify.
 This ties in nicely with MRV.